 No. The only fee you pay at WooCommerce.com is your yearly subscription fee for the extension.
 It’s normally only the payment gateway you use that charges a fee per transaction, and fees vary by the payment gateway.
 You can find rates on their sites to make the best choice for your shop.

-We do not offer a trial or test version of our plugins/extensions.
-This is why we offer a 30-day money-back guarantee.
+For all other plugins/extensions, we offer a 30-day money-back guarantee.
 If you find the product does not work the way you want, we can issue a refund.
 See our Refund Policy for more details.

 Yes, it is our duty to keep themes updated and working with the latest version of WordPress.